Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » Summer Safety Rules Every Pet Parent Should Know

 Read our tips on how to keep your dog safe at the beach before you head out for fun in the sun.

-Heat stroke in pets is a concern in summer, especially if you’re travelling to particularly hot areas.
+Heat stroke is one of the biggest risks for dogs in summer heat, especially if you’re travelling to particularly hot areas.

 It happens if your pet’s core temperature rises above 40.5 degrees.
 If they aren’t cooled down immediately, this can lead to serious complications like seizures, blood clots, damage to their organs, and death.